Carnegie Mellon University

 6. By August 15, if a student is not registered for any courses, please email Sharon Johnston or call 412-268-2385.

 1. In early June, students will receive a welcome email in their CMU email account from their academic advisor.
-The email will include an invitation to the Dietrich College Class of 2027+ LAUNCH Guide via Canvas, which will introduce information about advisors, academics, course registration, important dates and more.
+The email will contain instructions for completing an incoming student questionaire and an invitation to the Dietrich First-Year Navigator: Class of 2028+, a Canvas course that will introduce important information about academic advising, planning a first semester schedule, how to register for classes, and much more.

-5. On July 26, students will register themselves for fall courses after receiving guidance and approval from their academic advisor.
+5. On Wednesday, July 24, students will register themselves for fall courses after receiving guidance from the academic advisor.

 1. Early June: Students receive a welcome message about how to access online course registration materials through Canvas.
 These messages are sent via CMU email.